Twin City Rapid Transit Company: Rise of the system

 In 1890, the two cities were connected with a railway along University Avenue, the first of four rail lines linking them together.
+The second, the Como–Harriet line, opened on July 1, 1898.

 A merger of the two city systems, the St. Paul City Railway Co. and Minneapolis Street Railway, formed the Twin City Rapid Transit Company.
 It went on a building spree, quickly doubling the amount of electrified track in the system.

 The company continued absorbing smaller competitors for the next 40 years.
 In 1898, the company began a transition to using company-built streetcars and machinery (such as cranes and snowplows) rather than purchasing the cars from other companies.
 The first such car was built as a personal streetcar for company president Thomas Lowry, although his was a special-order.
 The car featured one end with large windows, to make the scenery more visible.
 This car was used on special occasions, such as the opening of new lines and a visit by United States President William McKinley.

 TCRT built some of the largest streetcars in the country.
-The Twin City Rapid Transit Company got into the business of building street cars at its Nicolett Shops in 1898 after concluding that cars it was operating from Eastern manufactures couldn't hold up to Minnesota's harsh winters.
+The Twin City Rapid Transit Company got into the business of building street cars at its Nicollet Shops in 1898 after concluding that cars it was operating from Eastern manufactures couldn't hold up to Minnesota's harsh winters.
 By 1906 they opened a manufacturing facility at its Snelling Shops where they not only manufactured cars for TCRT but also Chattanooga, Duluth, Seattle and Chicago among others.
 These cars were larger than traditional streetcars, being 45 ft long and 9 ft wide.